analogpixel/clojureImageMatrix/README.md

 to get: "11101010001000" which is the above number with the 16 right most bits removed.

-To get RGBA values back into a single 32bit number
+To get RGBA values back into a single 32bit number.
+I'm using unchecked-int since bufferedImage is expecting to get an int back, and just int isn't big enough.

     (defn packrgba [r g b a]
+      (unchecked-int
       (bit-or
       (bit-shift-left r 16)
       (bit-shift-left g 8)